road-to-rio/ExData_Plotting1/README.md

-There should be 8 files in the top-level folder of the repo, which are 4 pairs of plot*.png files and plot*.R files
+There should be 8 files (other than this README.md file) in the top-level folder of the repo, which are 4 pairs of plot*.png files and plot*.R files

 Each plot*.R file starts with reading the file into R